kordless/swarm-shell/README.md

 ### Video Walkthrough

 Here's a quick and dirty walkthrough of launching the project on Giant Swarm.
 I go into a bit of detail on how to change passwords and running a few screens.
+I've recently been trying to do all my videos in one take and try to hit 5 minutes on them.
+Apologies for rambling on a bit there toward the end.  :)

 [![](https://raw.githubusercontent.com/kordless/swarm-shell/master/assets/video.png)](https://vimeo.com/120117064)